mpratt/Embera/README.md

     // Or you can get an array with all the errors print_r($embera->getErrors());
 ```

-On a quick note, if you see in the response, the key `embera_using_fake` equal 0, means that the library
-got the results from the Oembed provider.
-When it equals 1, it means that the html embed code is constructed
-from the original url given - It also means that most of the other information is going to be missing.

 Take a peak inside the Tests directory if you want to learn more.